zsat/ete-discpost-analysis/README.md

 - **Lexical Readability**
   - Lexical readability mainly accounts for sentence and word length - tries to quantify how 'hard' or 'easy' a text is to read.
   - Each metric outputs an American K-12 grade level of readability, so ~13 means a college freshman is easily able to read the texts.
-  - Text Standard is the most comprehensive measure out of the 4, so it appears we're not over complicating our texts over our 3 semesters.
+  - Text Standard is the most comprehensive measure out of the 4, so it appears we're not over complicating our texts over our 3 semesters - just staying consistent.

 <img src="imgs/readability.png" width="70%">